Support Us Button Widget

-A closer look at Hurricane Idalia’s category and spaghetti model
+A closer look at Hurricane Milton’s category and spaghetti model

-A map showing spaghetti models of Hurricane Idalia over Florida
+A map showing a spaghetti model of Hurricane Milton's projected path over Florida.

 Image via Cyclocane

-With the anticipated arrival of Hurricane Idalia just around the corner, we’re taking a look some hurricane lingo — particularly, what a spaghetti model is and what the categories really mean.
+With the anticipated arrival of Hurricane Milton just around the corner, we’re taking a look at some hurricane lingo — particularly, what a spaghetti model is and what the categories really mean.

 According to the National Weather Service, the Saffir-Simpson Hurricane Wind Scale is what’s used to measure how intense a hurricane may be.
 The scale bases everything on a scale of 1-5 and estimates the catastrophe potential.